zubalis/speciesnet-rust/README.md

 #### Converting the models

-After you have downloaded the models, You need to convert the MegaDetector model into [ONNX](https://onnx.ai) format by running the model conversion script inside the [converter](./converter/) directory.
+After you have downloaded the models, You need to convert the MegaDetector and Speciesnet model into [ONNX](https://onnx.ai) format by running the model conversion script inside the [converter](./converter/) directory.
 See [this README file](./converter/README.md) on how to convert the model.
 You will get the converted onnx model inside the `assets/model` folder.
 Now you're ready to load that model into Rust and start using it with Rust.

-You also need to convert the CameratrapAI model from keras to Tensorflow format, the configurations for converting the model to tensorflow is still undocumented.

 #### Setup environment variables